-The protective roof configuration consists of an outer extension bracket (a support prop for extension brackets in the case of a three-deck protective roof), a protective roof extension arm, decks, a gap cover and deck retainers for the protective roof extension arm.
+The protective roof configuration consists of an outer extension bracket, a support prop for extension brackets, a protective roof extension arm, decks, a gap cover and deck retainers for the protective roof extension arm.
 The entire surface at this level (protective roof and working area) has to be gap free and be flush with the building structure.

-The design of the scaffold with protective roof is described in section 9.2 and in Appendix C of approval Z-8.1-185.1 dated 3 January 2016.
+The design of the scaffold with protective roof is described in section 9.2.
 The additional measures specified there need to be observed: